-The following are our current approaches for use in all business discussion & proposal decisions sessions.
+The following are our current approaches for use in all CAR- and CAT-related Discussion and Decision sessions.
 They should be viewed as tools to assist in discussing business rather than policy or restrictions.

 The facilitator has the ability to manage the discussion by using the following approaches: